 - 1. In lieu of providing some or all of the Affordable Units required under this Chapter (including any fractional units), an Applicant may elect to pay a fee, the amount of which the City Council may establish by resolution ("In-Lieu Fee").
 The City Council may by resolution differentiate among types, classes, and locations of Housing Development Projects to the extent permitted by law; may establish separate fees and criteria for the provision of units that are affordable to Very Low Income Households and units that are affordable to Low Income Households; and may establish the method for calculation of the In-Lieu Fee. - 2.
-In-Lieu Fees shall be applied to the "Floor Area, Gross" (as defined by BMC Section 23.106.030) of a Housing Development Project.
-However, in a mixed-use project, the fee shall not be assessed on any "Floor Area, Leasable"

-(as defined by BMC section 23.106.040), nor on any common areas that exclusively serve a non-residential use.
-For Live/Work units, the In-Lieu Fee shall be applied to the "Floor Area, Gross" that is designated as non-workspace in the zoning permit approvals consistent with BMC section 23.312.040.

-- 3. In-Lieu Fees shall be estimated as part of the preliminary Affordable Housing Compliance Plan and finalized at the time of building permit issuance, consistent with the final Affordable Housing Compliance Plan. - 4.
+In-Lieu Fees shall be applied to the Residential Unit Floor Area of a Housing Development Project.
+For Live/Work units, the In-Lieu Fee shall be applied to the Residential Unit Floor Area that is designated as non-workspace in the zoning permit approvals consistent with BMC section 23.312.040. - 3.
+In-Lieu Fees shall be estimated as part of the preliminary Affordable Housing Compliance Plan and finalized at the time of building permit issuance, consistent with the final Affordable Housing Compliance Plan. - 4.
 In-Lieu Fees shall be paid prior to the issuance of the first Certificate of Occupancy, or if no Certificate of Occupancy is required, prior to the initial occupancy of the Housing Development Project. - 5.
 Up to 15% of In-Lieu Fees collected may be used to pay for administration of the In-Lieu Fee or the Housing Trust Fund program.
 At least 85% of In-Lieu Fees collected shall be deposited into the City's Housing Trust Fund program.